stoically/webextensions-api-fake/README.md

 npm install --save-dev webextensions-api-fake sinon
 ```

-**Important**: `sinon` is a peer dependency, so you have to install it, and its @types yourself.
+**Important**: `sinon` is a peer dependency, so you have to install it yourself.
 That's because it can otherwise lead to unexpected assertion behavior when sinon does `instanceof` checks internally.
 It also allows to upgrade sinon without the need to bump the version in `webextensions-api-fake`.

 ### Usage